software-architecture-guild/software-architecture-guild.github.io/content/docs/competencies/modeling/overview.md

 ---
-weight: 210
+weight: 610
-title: "Modeling"
+title: "Overview"
-description: ""
+description: "Give justification for the importance of the skills listed in the chapter."
 icon: "document_scanner"
 date: "2024-09-08T10:39:56+02:00"
 lastmod: "2024-09-08T10:39:56+02:00"
 draft: true
 toc: true
 ---

-# Overview

 In the world of software architecture, technical expertise is just one part of the role.
 As systems become increasingly complex, a software architect's ability